DeadJustLive/ESC-POS-Thermal-Printer-Text-and-Cut-Commands/README.md

 ## Requirements

-- Python 3.12.x or the newst
+- Python 3.12.x or latest
 - `pywin32` library (for Windows)